bartdebever/GD7/Portfolio/content/post/dishonored2/index.md

 # Dishonored 2

 The following document contains the notes I've made while playing Dishonored 2.
-Keep in mind these notes are a rough and just my thoughts while going through the game.
+Keep in mind these notes are just my thoughts while going through the game.

 ---